vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 ### Chart copy

 I asked if I could get a record of the procedure.
 He said he'll have the chart emailed to me once he has finished it.
-He also told the lady at reception to make a note of this.
+He also told the patient care coordinator to make a note of this.

 ## Checkout process

 After being done with the appointment, I went to the reception and paid the $150.
-The lady at the reception asked me if I want my receipt printed or emailed.
+The patient care coordinator asked me if I want my receipt printed or emailed.
 I asked for it to be emailed.
 I later found the receipt in my email (or more specifically, a link in my email taking me to the receipt).
 I downloaded the receipt.

 ## Journey back home and return home